Manawyrm/FMBerry/README.md

 ##Notes
 * WARNING!
 I am not a professional C programmer.
 Please expect this software to have major security flaws.
 Please don't expose it's control port to the internet!
 I'm fairly certain that this software is vulnerable to buffer overflows.
 * If you are a C programmer, please help by securing this software and sending a pull request.
 * The Daemon itself is essentially a simple TCP server.
-It is listening to Port 42516. (set in fmberryd.h) You can control it by sending the exact same commands you would give to ctlfmberry.
+It is listening to Port 42516. (set in fmberry.conf) You can control it by sending the exact same commands you would give to ctlfmberry.
 * For information on How to control the Daemon have a look into ctlfmberry.
 It's a simple shell script.

 * Feel free to contact me: t.maedel@alfeld.de (english and german)